gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Update Details Modal:** Users can modify their personal details (Name, Username, Email, Contact Number, Student Number) directly from a new modal in the profile panel.
+This is secured by requiring their current password and implements edge validation to prevent duplicates across unique fields.
+The user's username is also explicitly displayed under their name in the profile panel.
 * **Registration Timestamps:** Added a database migration assigning a default `CURRENT_TIMESTAMP` value into the `Users` table specifically for new registrants tracking purposes.
 * **Submission History Popup:** Abstracted the submission history visual layout out of the immediate summary view and into a dedicated popup modal preventing UI clutter.
 * **Input Sanitization:** Embedded explicit logic preventing students from inserting slashes (`/`), dots (`.`), and standard path-breaking special characters inside submission titles.